Skip to content

 2. Hormonal Balance and Metabolism

-Some stone healing practices credit labradorite with the ability to balance hormones and regulate metabolism, contributing to overall physical well-being.
+Some stone healing practices attribute to labradorite the ability to balance hormones and regulate metabolism, contributing to overall physical well-being.

 02